 One day the telephone rang.
 It was Peter.
 Goodness known how he tracked us down, but he was a newshound and had his methods.
 He said he was beginning a personal project on the Internet to be called Open Writing, which was to be a platform and showcase for writers and poets from all walks of life and give unpublished writers a place to have their work published.
 He invited me to write a weekly column for the e-zone, suggesting Montana Diary as a suitable name.
 I was eager to accept and so began a friendship with a gentle, caring Yorkshire wordsmith that I respect and admire.
 Montana Diary was published on January 15th, 2004.

 When Peter had posted that piece, the server he had used for almost 12 years malfunctioned and froze Open Writing, so no further copy could be posted.
 Peter took that as a sign that his work was done, and that he should retire Open Writing and concentrate on enjoying his autumnal years.
-Thus it was that my long time association with Peter Hinchliffe's Open Writing came to an end.
+Thus it was that my association with Peter Hinchliffe's Open Writing came to an end.

 Now, I raise my pen and say a heartfelt "Thank you, Peter," and, as Peter would say, "Cheers!"